Infertility is when you cannot get pregnant after having unprotected, regular sex for six months to one year, depending on your age.

 Track when your menstrual period begins.

 Note when you have sex.

 Knowing this information can make a difference.
-Though the average couple conceives after about five or six months of trying, people who know how to determine when the woman ovulates and who have sex regularly during that time boost their chances of conceiving.
-Charting can bring you more in touch with your body's rhythms, and it can be helpful to a doctor who may be helping you in your quest to get pregnant.
+Though the average couple conceives after about 5 or 6 months of trying, people who know how to find out when the woman ovulates, or releases an egg, and who have sex regularly during that time improve their odds of getting pregnant.

-A tenth of a degree difference isn't much, but it counts.
-Also, keep in mind that the temperature change happens after ovulation, which means that once your temperature goes up, you've probably already missed your chance to become pregnant in that cycle.
-But by charting your temperature every day over several cycles, you may start to see a pattern and be able to predict when you are most fertile.
+That half of a degree difference may not seem like much, but it counts.
+Also, keep in mind that your temperature change happens after ovulation, which means that once it goes up, you've probably already missed your chance to become pregnant in that cycle.
+But by charting your temperature every day over several cycles, you may start to see a pattern that lets you predict when you are most fertile.